surifirstpin/AcuBI_Technical_Documents/View_Reports_TD.md

 <b>3.</b> To restore the previously applied filter click default.

-<b>For Example :</b>  in case if we are choosing timeline under date filters, you have an ability to check the present , previous or a specific range of data as per your business requirement ( Refer below image).
+<b>For Example :</b> In case if we are choosing timeline under date filters, you have an ability to check the present , previous or a specific range of data as per your business requirement ( Refer below image).

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/40e942e774c02238eb5c6a69120dd5e500e74b95/images/New_version5/td_view_report_image3.png)
 <b><font color = "Black"> Image 3</b>